tytydraco/yessleep/out/Do_not_trust_Talk_GP3_or_B_Wave_Computing.md

 “SHUT IT!' he snapped coldly.
 The aura about him was inhuman.

-“I don't know why I'm doing this, maybe I find it fun, maybe it's like a little game to me.” he said the hatred visceral in his voice.
-“Things are going to change tomorrow, play times over” he said nearly growling.
+“I don't know why I'm doing this, maybe I find it fun, maybe it's like a little game to me.” he said mockingly.
+“Things are going to change tomorrow, playtime's over” he was nearly growling.

 All I could say was 'Wha.. what do you want from me?'